 This Chicago cottage needed a design update.
-We opened up the floor plan, relocating the family room to the rear of the house to take advantage of sunlight.
-We added a new master suite and private balcony, and clad the whole addition in charred wood siding.
-Radiant floor heating and a general refresh took the basement into livable territory.
+We opened up the floor plan, relocating the family room to the rear of the house to take advantage of sunlight, and added a new master suite and private balcony.

 The Dill Pickle is officially open!
 See our design strategy and what’s new.